msuzz/suzmacs/README.md

 Features include:
     Everything self-contained in ~/.emacs.d directory
+    Seperate folder for themes (~/emacs.d/themes)
     MELPA enabled (naturally)
-    Many customisations including maximise-on-startup, column indicators at 80, 100 and 120, tab width set to 4, no startup screen, line numbers...
-    Recent files list with C-x C-r
+    Many customisations including maximise-on-startup, column indicators at 80, 100 and 120, tab width set to 4, minimal toolbars, line numbers, etc Recent files list with C-x C-r
-    Redo+ with C-?
+    Redo+ (Undo with C-/, redo with C-?)
     Reload current file with C-x C-v
     Treemacs (Tree file browser)
     Magit (Git user-interface)
     Java code completion via JDEE (server JAR included) Use CPerl mode by default for Perl files
     Markdown Preview mode
-    Doom Emacs theme package

 # Installation
 Just clone this repo to ~/.emacs.d and you should be good to go.
 Make sure there